57972887/LaboratoryExerciseWR/README.md

 #### 3.9 STEP 08 - Analyze the .zip file
 Hooray, you did it!
 You saved us a lot of time by finding that password.
 However, the work is not finished yet, please analyze the contents of the .zip file and determine, what is the target of these attackers.
 1. What did you find in this .zip file?
+List all files.
 2. What is the real target of those attackers?
 3. How many attackers were to take part in this attack?
 Note also names/nicknames.
 4. To which country they wanted to flee after the attack.